krisk0/ek_fixes_and_tweaks/readme.md

 ## Gameplay changes

-* `birth_events.txt` eases game: disables dialog that lets you change name of your distant relative at birth.
+* `birth_events_trigger.txt` eases game: disables dialog that lets you change name of your distant relative at birth.
 Changing name of your son and daughter remains as it is.
-As a bonus, some whitespace at end-of-line was removed.
-File path: `events/birth_events.txt`.
+File path: `/common/scripted_triggers/birth_events_trigger.txt`.
 * `00_wet_nurse_tasks.txt` allows wet nurse to educate characters educated by liege as other children.
 In EK mod, wet nurse will not teach virtues to children educated by liege.
 File path: `common/court_positions/tasks/00_wet_nurse_tasks.txt`.
 * `cast_spell_if_max_mana.txt` improves AI spellcasting.
 It forces AI character to cast spell as soon as their mana pool is maximal.
 Note that AI spellcasting is awkward, see subsection *AI spellcasting problems* below.
 If you want AI to monthly check if mana is maximal and attempt to cast a spell, keep file `common/on_actions/cast_spell_if_max_mana.txt`.